-In the meat department, we have ever-creative and colorful titles given to beef by our butchers.
+In the meat department, we have ever-creative and colorful titles given to meats by our butchers.
 Sandwich steak, family steak, finger steak, and my all-time favorite – mush steak.
 Really?
 Find me a cow with fingers, or a cut called “mush” and I’ll pay you.

 On to the beef.
-There are 5 primal kosher cuts of meat: chuck, rib, brisket, plate and shank.
+There are 5 primal kosher cuts of meat: chuck, rib, brisket, plate, and shank.
 Each cut comes from a different part of the cow and thus will benefit from different cooking methods.

 The 5 Kosher Cuts

 - The rib is a tender part of the cow, with good marbleization, and therefore is best suited to dry heat cooking, aka grilling, broiling or roasting.
 The exception to this rule is the Deckle, or top-of-the-rib, which is great for stews, pot roast or cholent.

 - Chuck is a tougher cut, so to get the most flavor out of it, it should be cooked with moist heat, at low temperature, like braising or stewing.
 Chuck is also used for ground beef to make hamburgers!
 More on that later.
 Sometimes, chuck can be cut in such a way to make it useable for grilling.
 Those cuts are usually labeled chuck minute steak, filet steak or split steak.